What Is Agile Methodology

 The agile manifesto has four important values:

-- Focus should be more on individuals and interactions instead of processes and tools
+- The focus should be more on individuals and interactions instead of processes and tools

-- Working software is more important that comprehensive documentation
+- Working software is more important than comprehensive documentation

 - Customer collaboration is more vital than contract negotiation